-- The employer must offer coverage to spouse and children.
-The employer cannot offer employee only plans.
-However, we do not require/enforce participation for dependents. - Waivers all employees waiving coverage must complete the waiver section of the employee application. - Waivers may be sent in a separate excel spreadsheet it must include the employee's name and reason for waiving.
-Be sure the employer keeps a copy of the paper applications on file for auditing purposes. - Groups that do not meet participation are eligible to enroll during open enrollment, November 15th through December 15th, for a January 1st effective date.
+- Waivers all employees waiving coverage must complete the waiver section of the employee application. - Waivers can be submitted via an excel spreadsheet it must include the employee's name and reason for waiving.
+Be sure the employer keeps a copy of the paper applications on file for auditing purposes. - Dependent participation is not required. - Groups that do not meet participation are eligible to enroll during open enrollment, November 15th through December 15th, for a January 1st effective date.